A differential approach to Ax-Schanuel, I: -Special subvarieties and Ax-Schanuel

 \subsection{Proof of Theorem \ref{th:AxSh1}}

 If $\mathcal V$ is a point then its projection is a point thus is special.
 Let us assume $\dim \mathcal V>0$.
 Then the proof of the theorem follows from the next lemmas about the connection form $\Omega$.
-We can assume $V$ is the Zariski closure of the component $\mathcal V$ of $V \cap \mathcal L$ and assume $V$ is irreducible.
+We can assume without loss of generality that $V$ is the Zariski closure of the component $\mathcal V$ of $V \cap \mathcal L$, in particular $V$ is irreducible.